 For the chocolate ganache:

-• Divide the chocolate ganache evenly among all 6 ramekins so they are filled a little less than ¼ of the way full.
-Place the ramekins in the freezer and freeze for one hour.
+• Divide chocolate ganache evenly among all 6 ramekins so they are a little less than 1/4 of the way full.
+Place the ramekins in the freezer and freeze 1 hour.

 For the custard layer:

-• Start by splitting the vanilla bean down the center.
+• Split the vanilla bean down the center.
 Scrape out all the seeds and place in a large bowl.
-Take the vanilla bean pod and place it in a small pot with sea salt and heavy cream.
+Take the vanilla bean pod and place it in a small pot with salt and heavy cream.

-• Preheat the oven to 300 degrees F. Heat the heavy cream mixture just until the cream is simmering.
+• Preheat oven to 300ยฐF.
+Heat heavy cream mixture just until the cream is simmering.
 Do not boil!
-Remove from the stovetop and set aside to slightly cool.
-Remove the vanilla bean pod (If using vanilla extract, stir it in here).
+Remove from stovetop and set aside to slightly cool.
+Remove the vanilla bean pod.
+(If using vanilla extract, stir it in here.)

 • Add about 1/4 of the cream mixture into the egg and sugar mixture.
 Mix until combined.
-Then pour the (now-tempered) egg + sugar mixture into the remaining heavy cream mixture.
+Pour the (now-tempered) egg and sugar mixture into the remaining heavy cream mixture.
 Stir until combined.

-• Remove the chocolate-filled ramekins from the freezer and place them in a metal 9x13 baking pan.
-Pour the prepared mixture evenly into the ramekins.
-(You should use up all the mixture between the 6 dishes.)
+• Remove the chocolate-filled ramekins from freezer and place them in a metal 9x13 baking pan.
+Pour prepared mixture evenly into ramekins.
+(You should use all the mixture among the 6 dishes.)

 Your email address will not be published.
 Required fields are marked *